JuliaNLSolvers/Optim.jl/README.md

 If you do not provide a function like `rosenbrock_and_gradient!`, the constructor for `DifferentiableFunction` will define one for you automatically.
 By providing `rosenbrock_and_gradient!` function, you can sometimes get substantially better performance.

+By defining a `DifferentiableFunction` that estimates function values and gradients simultaneously, you can sometimes achieve noticeable performance gains:

+    @elapsed optimize(f, g!, [0.0, 0.0], method = :bfgs)
+    @elapsed optimize(d4, [0.0, 0.0], method = :bfgs)

+At the moment, the performance bottleneck for many problems is the simplistic backtracking line search we are using in Optim.
+As this step becomes more efficient, we expect that the gains from using a function that evaluates the main function and its gradient simultaneously will grow.

 ### Curve Fitting Demo

 There are also top-level methods `curve_fit()` and `estimate_errors()` that are useful for fitting data to non-linear models.
 See the following example: